LiquidFeedback: Deliberation

-Collective Moderation
+Collective moderation

-The LiquidFeedback process doesn't need a moderator with special rights.
+The LiquidFeedback process does not need a moderator with special rights.
 Instead, the entirety of all participants' actions can be construed as collective moderation.
 Some publications call this approach algorithmic moderation.
 The process encourages constructive behavior and is contingent upon a majority of participants being in favor of constructive debate.
 It is not necessary for this majority to be in agreement with one another with regard to the issues under discussion.

-Preferential Voting
+Preferential voting

 LiquidFeedback successfully determines what voters want by using the "Schulze mathematical method", which takes into account how people perceive a situation rather than a simple yes or no. This provides a more accurate depiction of how people see certain situations.

 Utilizing the Schulze Method enables individuals to express their genuine preferences without the need to evaluate which alternative has the best chances of winning.
 In other words, the presence of similar ideas in different options neither benefits nor harms the original idea, ultimately avoiding any encouragement for tactical voting.
 If there is only one initiative without alternative initiatives, LiquidFeedback voting becomes a binary decision where participants simply choose between approving the initiative and maintaining the status quo.